 This S’mores Icebox Cake features layers of rich chocolate ganache, fluffy marshmallow cream, and honey graham crackers.
 No baking required!

 Icebox cakes are the best!
-Try our chocolate Oreo Icebox Cake next.
+Try chocolate Oreo Icebox Cake next.

 S’mores Icebox Cake

-These bars aren’t the hot, gooey, just-pulled-the-marshmallow-out-of-the-fire kind of treat.
-Instead, we’re channeling all the great flavors of S’mores into the tastiest cake ever.
-But without the use of a campfire — or even an oven.
+These bars aren’t the hot, gooey, straight-off-the-fire kind of treat.
+Instead, they pack all the best s’mores flavors into the tastiest no-bake cake.

 S’mores Icebox Cake Components